microsoft/verified-storage/README.md

 # Project

-**The OSDI 2025 artifact is located in the `osdi25/` directory.
-Please see the `osdi25-artifact` branch for the most up-to-date version of the artifact.**

 This repository contains code for verified storage systems.
-The code is written in, and its correctness properties are verified with, [Verus](https://github.com/verus-lang/verus).
+Most of the code is written in, and its correctness properties are verified with, [Verus](https://github.com/verus-lang/verus).

+For the artifact associated with our OSDI 2025 paper, "PoWER Never Corrupts:
+Tool-Agnostic Verification of Crash Consistency and Corruption Detection", go to the directory `osdi25` in the `osdi25-artifact` branch.

 This project contains the following:

-* `osdi25` contains the artifact for our OSDI 2025 paper, "PoWER Never Corrupts:
-  Tool-Agnostic Verification of Crash Consistency and Corruption Detection".
-  It contains the verified persistent-memory key-value store CapybaraKV, the verified notary service CapybaraNS, and instructions how to run/verify these systems and how to check all associated proofs.
-* `pmemlog` implements an append-only log on persistent memory.
-The implementation handles crash consistency, ensuring that even if the process or machine crashes, it acts like an append-only log across the crashes.
+* `pmemlog` implements a persistent-memory append-only log.
+It handles crash consistency, ensuring that even if the process or machine crashes, it acts like an append-only log across the crashes.
 It also handles bit corruption, detecting if metadata read from persistent memory is corrupted.

-* `storage_node` is an in-progress persistent memory key-value store.
-Its structure is further described in its [README](storage_node/README.md).
+* `multilog` is like `pmemlog` except it implements a collection of logs, each in its own region of persistent memory.
+Its transactional interface allows atomically committing appends across those logs.

+* `capybaraKV` is a persistent-memory key-value store, handling crash consistency and bit corruption.

+* `capybaraNS` is a persistent-memory notary service written in Dafny.

-* `unverified` contains unverified mocks and tests related to the `storage_node` key value store.
+* `unverified` contains unverified mocks and tests.

-* `deps_hack` contains unverified dependencies that are imported by `storage_node`.
+* `soundness_proofs` contains formalized arguments of soundness for the PoWER specification approach used to prove crash consistency.

 ## Contributing